dreverri/kerl/README.md

 kerl
 ====

-Easy building and installing of Erlang/OTP instances
+Easy building and installing of Erlang/OTP instances.

-Kerl aims to be shell agnostic and its only dependencies, excluding what's required to actually build Erlang/OTP, are curl and git.
+Kerl aims to be shell agnostic; its only dependencies, excluding what's required to actually build Erlang/OTP, are curl and git.

-Unless explicitely disabled, agner is installed automatically in the sandboxes for supported Erlang/OTP versions.

-All done so that, once a specific release has been built, creating a new installation is as fast as possible.

 Downloading
 ===========